Voting Rights

 Can I vote if I was incarcerated for a felony conviction or am currently on parole?

-If you were incarcerated for a felony conviction and have finished your sentence: Your rights have been reinstated and you are eligible to register and vote in this year’s elections.
-You can vote while on parole.
+If you were incarcerated for a felony conviction and have finished your sentence: Your rights have been reinstated and you are eligible to vote.

 What is Ranked Choice Voting?